 - How to grow your business

-An online exam means you can take the certification test anywhere, which makes it a viable option for those who live outside of the United States.
-Note, however, it’s pretty costly but the ISSA does include the option to pay monthly instead of one large outlay.
+An online exam means you can take the certification test anywhere, making it a viable option for those living outside the United States.
+However, it’s pretty costly, but the ISSA includes the option to pay monthly instead of one large outlay.

 Check out the ISSA group exercise certification here.